sendbird/sendbird-platform-sdk-csharp/docs/WebhooksApi.md

 ## ChooseWhichEventsToSubscribeTo

-> InlineResponse20067 ChooseWhichEventsToSubscribeTo (string apiToken = null, ChooseWhichEventsToSubscribeToData chooseWhichEventsToSubscribeToData = null)
+> ChooseWhichEventsToSubscribeToResponse ChooseWhichEventsToSubscribeTo (string apiToken = null, ChooseWhichEventsToSubscribeToData chooseWhichEventsToSubscribeToData = null)

 Choose which events to subscribe to